 CPLLC takes reasonable measures to protect CPLLC-Collected PI (excluding UGC) from loss, theft, misuse and unauthorized access, disclosure, alteration, and destruction.
 Nevertheless, transmission via the internet and online digital storage are not completely secure and CPLLC cannot guarantee the security of your information collected through the Service.

-CPLLC does not intend to collect personal information as defined by the U.S. Children's Privacy Protection Act ("COPPA") ("Children's Personal Information") in a manner that is not permitted by COPPA, and for any children's or mixed-use portions of the Service (if any) CPLLC will comply with COPPA.
-If you are a parent or guardian and believe CPLLC has collected Children's Personal Information in a manner not permitted by COPPA, please contact CPLLC in section 14 and CPLLC will remove such data to the extent required by COPPA.
+CPLLC does not knowingly collect personal information as defined by the U.S. Children's Privacy Protection Act ("COPPA") ("Children's Personal Information") from children under the age of 13.
+If you are a parent or guardian and believe CPLLC has collected Children's Personal Information in a manner not permitted by COPPA, please contact CPLLC here and CPLLC will remove such data to the extent required by COPPA.

 Regular cookies may generally be disabled or removed by tools available as part of most commercial browsers, and in some instances blocked in the future by selecting certain settings.
 Browsers offer different functionalities and options so you may need to set them separately.
 Also, tools from commercial browsers may not be effective with regard to Flash cookies (also known as locally shared objects), HTML5 cookies, or other Tracking Technologies.
 For information on disabling Flash cookies, go to Adobe's website http://helpx.adobe.com/flash-player/kb/disable-third-party-local-shared.html.
 Please be aware that if you disable or remove these technologies, some parts of the Service may not work and that when you revisit the Service your ability to limit browser-based Tracking Technologies is subject to your browser settings and limitations.